sst/guide/_chapters/configure-s3-in-cdk.md

 }
 ```

 If you recall from the [Create an S3 bucket for file uploads]({% link _chapters/create-an-s3-bucket-for-file-uploads.md %}) chapter, we had created a bucket and configured the CORS policy for it.
-We needed to do this because we are going to be uploading directly from our frontend client.
-We configure the same policy here.
+The CORS policy is necessary because we are uploading directly from our frontend client.
+We'll configure the same policy here.

-Just like our the DynamoDB stack that [we created in the last chapter]({% link _chapters/configure-dynamodb-in-cdk.md %}), we are going to output the name of the bucket that we created.
+Just like the DynamoDB stack that [we created in the last chapter]({% link _chapters/configure-dynamodb-in-cdk.md %}), we are going to output the name of the bucket that we created.
 However, we don't need to create a CloudFormation export because we need this value in our React app.
 And there isn't really a way to import CloudFormation exports there.

 The one thing that we are doing differently here is that we are creating a public class property called `bucket`.
 It holds a reference to the bucket that is created in this stack.
-We refer to this later when creating our Cognito IAM policies.
+We'll refer to this later when [creating our Cognito IAM policies]({% link _chapters/configure-cognito-identity-pool-in-cdk.md %}).

 You can refer to the CDK docs for more details on the [**s3.Bucket**](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Bucket.html) construct.